Bombardment of Cherbourg: Combined Task Force

-Battle Groups 1 and 2
+Battle groups 1 and 2

 The task force was divided into two divisions: Battle Group 1 and Battle Group 2.
 Battle Group 1, under Deyo's command, was assigned to bombard Cherbourg, the inner harbor forts, and the area west towards the Atlantic.
 Group 1 consisted of the battleship USS Nevada, the cruisers USS Tuscaloosa, USS Quincy, HMS Glasgow, and HMS Enterprise, and six destroyers: USS Ellyson (flag), USS Hambleton, USS Rodman, USS Emmons, USS Murphy, and USS Gherardi.
 Rear Admiral Carleton Fanton Bryant's smaller Battle Group 2 was assigned "Target 2", the Battery Hamburg, which was located near Fermanville, inland from Cape Levi, 6 mi east of Cherbourg.
 Nevada in Group 1 was to use its main battery to silence what was described as "the most powerful German strongpoint on the Cotentin Peninsula".
 Battle Group 2 would then complete the destruction, and pass westward to join Deyo's group.
 Bryant's Group 2 consisted of the battleships USS Texas, USS Arkansas, and five destroyers.
 These were USS Barton (flag), USS O'Brien, USS Laffey, USS Hobson (pennant), and USS Plunkett.

 Air and naval support

 To clear the path to the shore for the task force, US Minesweeping Squadron 7 and the British 9th Minesweeping Flotilla were tasked with sweeping lanes ahead of them for mines.
-Channel “L” was extended beyond the extent used for D-Day landings along east and north coasts of Cherbourg to protect Task Force 129 closing in for bombardment.
+Channel "L" was extended beyond the extent used for D-Day landings along east and north coasts of Cherbourg to protect Task Force 129 closing in for bombardment.
 The minesweepers repeatedly came under fire from shore batteries during their operations.
 During the bombardment, as the batteries were silenced, minesweepers cleared channels towards the harbor seaward from the 10 fathom line.
-Overhead, General "Pete" Quesada's IX Army Air Force was tasked with providing fighter cover.
+Overhead, General "Pete" Quesada's Ninth Air Force was tasked with providing fighter cover.
 Additional aircraft provided antisubmarine and combat air patrols.
 Grumman TBF Avengers of the British Royal Navy's Fleet Air Arm, supplemented an additional British six-destroyer anti-submarine screen and the British 159th Minesweeping Flotilla.